babelthuap/data-structures/README.md

 #### Encapsulation

 The one thing missing from ES2015 `class`es is a way to make true private fields.
-There are certainly some workarounds ([see here](http://www.2ality.com/2016/01/private-data-classes.html), for example), but these make the code less readable; hence, I decided to embrace JavaScript's looseness once again.
+There are certainly some workarounds ([see here](http://www.2ality.com/2016/01/private-data-classes.html), for example), but these make the code less readable; hence, I decided to embrace JavaScript's looseness for my linked lists.

 #### Inheritance